Featured in...

 Read our article DWP Debt Management Letter – Should You Pay?
 2022 Guide here to find out what to do next if you do owe DWP money.

-How Much Can DWP Take for an Overpayment?
+How Much Can DWP Take?

 When you’re no longer eligible for any benefit you’re receiving and do not inform the Department for Work and Pension, you owe some money to them.